-The Fund provides medical, hospital and surgical benefits to employees on a self-funded basis.
-When benefits are self-funded, it means they are paid directly from the Health and Welfare Fund to the employees or to a medical service provider.
+The Fund provides medical, hospital and surgical benefits to employees on a self-funded basis through the UMC and providers recommended by the UMC.
+When benefits are self-funded, it means they are paid directly from the Health & Welfare Fund to the employees or to a medical service provider.

-Prescription drug benefits are self-funded benefits provided to Plan participants through agreements between the Trustees and Optum, as well as VSP.
+Prescription drug benefits are self-funded benefits provided to plan participants through agreements between the Trustees and Optum.
 You may reach Optum by using the contact information located at the front of this booklet.